Lab 5 due date: Wednesday, October 18, 2016, at 11:59:59 PM EDT.

 |RFile.bsv||Implementation of the register file.|

-Figure 1 shows the SceMi setup for the lab.
+Figure 1 shows the setup for the lab.
 When designing and debugging a processor, we will often need the help of another processor, which we call the host processor (labeled "Host" in Figure 1).
 To differentiate it from the host, we may refer to the processor you'll be designing (labeled "Core" in Figure 1) as the target processor.
-The SceMiLayer instantiates the processor from the specified processor BSV file and SceMi ports for the processor's hostToCpu, cpuToHost, iMemInit, and dMemInit interfaces.
-The SceMiLayer also provides a SceMi port for resetting the core from the testbench, allowing multiple programs to be run on the processor without reconfiguring the FPGA.
+The setup instantiates the processor from the specified processor BSV file and Connectal ports for the processor's hostToCpu, cpuToHost, iMemInit, and dMemInit interfaces.

 Since we only run the processor in simulation in this lab, we will bypass the time-consuming phase of initializing the memory through iMemInit and dMemInit interfaces.
 Instead, we directly load the memory with desired values using memory initialization files (.vmh files introduced in Compiling the Assembly Tests and Benchmarks) when the simulation starts, and we will re-launch simulation for each program.

 To compile all the assembly tests, go to the programs/assembly directory and run make.
 This will create a new directory called programs/build/assembly, which contains compilation results for all assembly tests.
 The vmh subdirectory under it contains all the .vmh files, and the dump subdirectory contains all the dumped assembly codes.
-If you forget to do this, you'll get this error message:
+If you forget to do this, you'll get an error message in the style of :

 Similarly, go to the programs/benchmarks directly and run the make command to compile all benchmarks.
 The compilation results will be in programs/build/benchmarks directory.